-Paper-I: Evolution of Economic Doctrine
+ADIKAVI NANNAYA UNIVERSITY M.A.
+Degree Examination Semester-III Paper-I: Evolution of Economic Doctrine

-- (2) In question No: 5, answer any five from (a) to (h). - (3) Each question carries fifteen marks. - 1. (a).
-Briefly outline the significance of Smith's economic doctrines?

-- (b). examine the J.B.Say's theory of value and Law of Markets? - 2. (a).
+- Note: (1) Answer either (a) or (b) from each of 1 to 4 questions.(2) In question No: 5, answer any five from (a) to (h).(3) Each question carries fifteen marks. - 1. (a).
+Briefly outline the significance of Smith's economic doctrines? - (Or) - (b). examine the J.B.Say's theory of value and Law of Markets? - 2. (a).
 Critically evaluate the Ricardian theory of Comparative Cost?
+(Or)

-- (b). examine the J.S.Mill's Individualist and Socialist Programme? - 3. (a) outline the F.List's theories of Productive Power and Protection?
+(b). examine the J.S.Mill's Individualist and Socialist Programme?

+3. (a) outline the F.List's theories of Productive Power and Protection?